payjoin/multiparty-protocol-docs/02_coalition_formation.md

 ownership proofs are still considered valid, and more generally proposals that commit to different ownership proofs are potentially valid as long there is a non-expired ownership proof associated with the UTXO, which is also used for input weight estimations.
-See the quorum proposal section below for details.
+See the coalition proposal section below for details.

 Co-spend proposals are not updatable or revocable once fully accepted, but do have an expiry (specified in block height, MTU, or UTC time).
 More than one